flutter/website/src/docs/perf/app-size.md

 ## Breaking down the size

-Starting in Flutter version 1.22 and in DevTools starting in version 0.9.1, a size analysis tool is included to help developers understand the breakdown of the release build of their application.
+Starting in Flutter version 1.22 and DevTools starting in version 0.9.1, a size analysis tool is included to help developers understand the breakdown of the release build of their application.

 {{site.alert.warning}}
-  As stated in the [checking total size](#checking-the-total-size) section above, an upload package is not representative of your end users' download size.
-Be aware that redundant native library architectures and asset densities seen in the breakdown tool can be filtered by the Play Store and App Store.
+  As stated in the [checking total size](#checking-the-total-size) section above, an upload package is not representative of your end-users' download size.
+Be aware that redundant native library architectures and asset densities are seen in the breakdown tool that can be filtered by the Play Store and App Store.
 {{site.alert.end}}

 The size analysis tool is invoked by passing the `--analyze-size` flag when